Tracking Antibiotic-Resistant Tuberculosis (Online CE Course)

 • History

-• Robert Koch made several significant discoveries with regard to the tuberculosis (TB) bacillus.
-Which statement is FALSE?
+• Robert Koch made several significant discoveries concerning the tuberculosis (TB) bacillus.
+Which statement is false?

 • Early Treatment